 What is a Fat Transfer?

-Fat transfers involve harvesting a patient’s adipose (fat) cells from an area of the body with unwanted fat, purifying the fat cells, and then re-injecting them into an area where more volume is desired.
+Fat transfers involve harvesting a patient’s adipose (fat) cells from an area of the body with excess or undersirable fat and purifying the fat cells.
+We then re-inject them into an area for more volume.
 Fat transfer is an alternative to dermal fillers and to breast augmentation with implants for moderate size increase.

 The goal of fat grafting is to augment or replace volume.
-Common areas for fat transfers include the face, lips, hands, breasts, and buttocks.
 Ideal candidates have extra fat that can be harvested.
 Fat transfers add and restore volume; they don’t rectify sagging skin.
+Fat grafting can be a great option for you if you desire extra volume in the following locations:

-- Face — If you have facial creases such as laugh and smile lines, and volume loss in the cheeks and around the lips, fat transfer can return volume.
+If you have facial creases such as laugh and smile lines, and volume loss in the cheeks and around the lips, fat transfer can return volume.
 Areas under the eyes respond well to fat transfers.
-The lips can also be injected to add shape and volume.
+The lips can also receive an injection to add shape and volume.

-- Breasts — If you want a modest increase in breast size without implants, a fat transfer could work for you.
+If you want a modest increase in breast size without implants, a fat transfer could work for you.
 Fat transfers in the breasts are for women with nicely shaped breasts that have lost a little volume or if the patient wants moderately larger breasts.
-Fat transfers will not create a significant increase and are not for cases of sagging breasts.
+This procedure will not create a significant increase and are not for cases of sagging breasts.

-- Buttocks — The Brazilian butt lift is basically a fat transfer.
+The Brazilian butt lift is basically a fat transfer.
 Liposuction removes fat from an area such as the lower abdomen or hips.
-The fat is then re-injected into the buttocks to make the buttocks more rounded and full.
+We then re-inject the fat into the buttocks to make the buttocks more round and full.

 Fat transfer is a three-step process: harvesting, purification and transfer, and placement.
 Your harvest site is selected and it is anesthetized.
 A small incision is made and a small cannula inserted to carefully extract the fat.
 The fat is then placed in a centrifuge to remove impurities.
 The purified fat is returned to small syringes.
 Dr. Lorenc then uses the syringes to inject the fat into the target area in a series of injections.
-The areas may be massaged to help create a satisfactory contour.
+We may massage the area of treatment to help create a satisfactory contour.

-Common sites for harvesting your fat include the abdomen, the flanks (love handles), posterior arms, the hips, and the thighs.
+Common sites for harvesting your fat include the following:

 Autologous fat comes from your own body so there is little chance of an allergic reaction.
 Dermal fillers, especially synthetic fillers, can sometimes trigger an allergic reaction.
 Also, fat transfer is permanent.
 Although your body will absorb some of the injected fat, much of what is injected will take permanently.
 Dermal fillers such as Juvederm have a limited duration, usually up to one year, before the body eventually absorbs the filler and its volume enhancement fades.

 Swelling and bruising can be significant during your first week.
 You’ll need to take up to a week off of work or public activities, preferably with weekends on both ends.
 During the second week your bruising clears, but swelling persists.
-Between the seventh and tenth days, the swelling will be greatly diminished but it will still be there, and subtle continued swelling can persist for a few weeks.
+Between the seventh and tenth days, the swelling will greatly diminish but it will still be there, and subtle continuous swelling can persist for a few weeks.

 How long will my results last?